'Power Rangers' star Jason David Frank dies at 49 - NewsBreak

 Walter Emmanuel Jones, the original Black Power Ranger who co-starred with Frank in “Mighty Morphin Power Rangers," wrote on Instagram, that he couldn't believe it.
 “My heart is sad to have lost another member of our special family," wrote Jones.
 Thuy Trang, who played the original Yellow Power Ranger, died in a car accident in 2001 at age 27.

 Though his role wasn't intended to be permanent, Frank was later brought back as the White Ranger and the leader of the team.
-Across spinoff TV series, Frank's Tommy Oliver returned as other rangers, as well, including Red Zeo Ranger, the Red Turbo Ranger and the Black Dino Ranger.
-He also played him in the films “Mighty Morphin Power Rangers: The Movie” and “Turbo: A Power Rangers Movie,” and made a cameo in the 2017 reboot “Power Rangers.”
+Across spinoff TV series, Frank's Tommy Oliver returned as other rangers as well, including Red Zeo Ranger, the Red Turbo Ranger and the Black Dino Ranger.
+He also appeared in the films “Mighty Morphin Power Rangers: The Movie” and “Turbo: A Power Rangers Movie,” and made a cameo in the 2017 reboot “Power Rangers.”

 A practitioner of martial arts, Frank fought in several mixed martial arts bouts in 2009 and 2010.